torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

-Check and repair of the other types of summary counters (quota resource counts and file link counts) employ the same filesystem scanning and hooking techniques as outlined above, but because the underlying data are sets of integer counters, the staging data need not be a fully functional mirror of the ondisk structure.
+Check and repair of the other types of summary counters (quota resource counts and file link counts) employ the same filesystem scanning and hooking techniques as outlined above, but because the underlying data are sets of integer counters, the staging data need analt be a fully functional mirror of the ondisk structure.

 Inspiration for quota and file link count repair strategies were drawn from